 But her figure also highlights an unacceptable reality: the survival of these six blocks cannot rely solely on an anonymous hero.

-"The well-being of these six blocks cannot rely solely on an anonymous hero; it requires a system that guarantees access to water as what it is: a vital matter," Girón emphasized.
+"The well-being of these six blocks cannot rely solely on an anonymous hero; rather, it requires a system that ensures access to water as what it truly is: a vital matter," Girón noted.

 Water supply issues are not confined to a single province in Cuba.
-The Cuban leader Miguel Díaz-Canel acknowledged that the water scarcity experienced by the population in Havana has worsened following Hurricane Rafael's passage through the city.
+Cuban leader Miguel Díaz-Canel acknowledged that the water scarcity affecting the population in Havana has worsened following Hurricane Rafael's passage through the city.

-During a tour to assess the damage caused by the phenomenon, it was reported that some water supply sources experienced breaks and are gradually recovering.
+During a tour to assess the damage caused by the phenomenon, it was reported that some water supply sources suffered breakages and are slowly being repaired.

-Recently, residents of Luyanó, in the Havana municipality of Diez de Octubre, voiced their dissatisfaction and concern over the water shortage they have been experiencing for weeks.
+Recently, residents of Luyanó, in the Havana municipality of Diez de Octubre, expressed their dissatisfaction and concern over the water shortage they have been experiencing for weeks.

-Those affected, especially women, are demanding a solution to this issue, which adds to the prolonged and persistent blackouts and other social difficulties that impact the daily lives of Cubans.
+Those affected, particularly women, are demanding a solution to this issue, which adds to the prolonged and persistent blackouts and other social difficulties that impact the daily lives of Cubans.

 Filed under: